LAWS OF THE GAME

-You can register online*, download picture and pay fees or;
+You can register online* and pay fees or;

 1. Submit a registration fee, expires October 1st of the following year, at our Lenexa front desk.

 2. Submit a completed and signed player registration-waiver and release of liability form, players under the age of 18 must have the form signed by a parent or guardian.

 A. Youth players must have their photo taken at front desk of any location, and submit proof of age.

 B. Adults (18 and older) – Present a valid picture ID.
 (Driver’s license or passport).

 C. Youth (under 18) – Driver’s license, Copy of Birth certificate, Passport, USYSA player ID or USYSA Certified Roster.

 *Online registrations: Adults must show their ID at our Lenexa facility.
-Youth players must submit proof of birth to their team manager or coach to turn in to All American.
+Youth players must submit proof of birth to their team manager or coach or turn in to All American.